 The Urgency Room Is Ready to Help You

-If you’ve recently experienced trauma or blunt force, or are feeling internal discomfort—symptoms of internal bleeding or broken bones varies depending on location—come to your nearest Urgency Room.
-Our wait times are updated live and are a fraction of the time you would wait elsewhere.
+If you’ve recently experienced trauma or blunt force or are feeling internal discomfort—symptoms of internal bleeding or broken bones varies depending on location—come to your nearest Urgency Room.
 Situated right off of major highways, our locations are convenient to those in Minneapolis, St. Paul or surrounding suburbs.

 When you need treatment fast, coming to an Urgency Room is one of the best decisions you can make.
 Our physicians are caring, accurate and experienced, and they can help get you back on your feet quickly.
 First and foremost, we care about you and your well-being.
 Even after you leave our care, you can gain insight and care instructions with our broad library of aftercare videos.
 When you come to The Urgency Room, you’ll be getting way more than the long wait and short attention you’d receive elsewhere.

 If you’d like to see more, check out our virtual tour of a typical Urgency Room.
 You can also call with any questions you may have before stopping in!
 Our friendly and caring team is here to answer your questions and give you the peace of mind that The Urgency Room is the place for you if you need high-quality medical care quickly—including CT scans and internal examinations.
 Call, come in or check us out today!
 You’ll be glad you did.